mikelunizar/Plasticity-MeshGraphNets/README.md

 ## Visual Representation

-Below is a representative example ofr the developed solver
+Below is a representative example of the developed solver

 ![Simulation Setup](plots/collision.gif)